seed-rs/seed-homepage/markdown/routing.md

     })
 ```

-To make landing-page routing work, configure your server so that all three of these paths point towards the app,
+To make landing-page routing work, configure your server so that all relevant paths towards the
+root or html file,
-or that any (sub)path points towards it, instead of returning an error.
+ instead of returning an error.
 The `serve.py` script
 included in the quickstart repo and examples is set up for this.
 Once this is configured, intial
-routing on page load will work as expected: The page will load with the default state, then immediately
+routing on page load will work as expected: The page will initialize with the default state, then immediately
-trigger the update prescribed by the RoutePage message.
+update based on the message returned by the `routes` function.